What is a workspace?

 Troubleshooting

-If you encounter issues with the Wherobots VS Code extension, try the following troubleshooting steps:Extension commands not appearing
+If you encounter issues with the Wherobots VS Code Extension, try the following troubleshooting steps:Extension commands not appearing

 Extension commands not appearing

-- Reinstall the extension from the VS Code Marketplace
+- Reinstall the extension from the VS Code Marketplace or the Open VSX Registry (for Cursor, Windsurf, Kiro, Positron, Antigravity, VS Codium, and other editors)

 Cannot connect to remote kernel